NSU-FA20-CSE299-3/Group07/README.md

 <p>Tutors can pay a membership fee when signing up of BDT 500.
 The payment will be taken through bKash.
 I will be using bKash as it is the most popular medium for online transactions.
 If the application is approved for Google AdSense, Google ads will also be a way to monetize the application.</p>

 <h2 id="conclusion">5.
 Conclusion</h2>
+<p>In conclusion, Tutor Connect is a web application that is designed to make finding work as a tutor easier along with finding a suitable tutor for your child.
+Most of the features proposed for the project were implemented except a messaging feature and a payment option during sign up.
+During the implementation process issues arose while trying to use Firebase Cloud Functions.
+To deal with this, functions were not written to fetch and update data from the database and commands for these operations were implemented in the React components.
+Not all technology tools were used in the project, like Redux, as they were not required.
+However, these tools may be required when more features are added to the application in the future.
+I plan on expanded the range of features for this application in future and better its performance and user experience.</p>